telerik/document-processing-docs/libraries/radspreadprocessing/working-with-workbooks/working-with-workbooks-what-is-workbook.md

 ---
-title: What is a Excel Workbook?
+title: What is a Workbook?
-page_title: What is a Excel Workbook?
+page_title: What is a Workbook?
 description: What is a Workbook?
 slug: radspreadprocessing-working-with-workbooks-what-is-workbook
-tags: what,is,a,workbook?
+tags: what,is,a,workbook?,excel
 published: True
 position: 0
 ---